Planetbiru/MagicAppBuilder/manual.md

     -   **Reference**: The data source for the option group in the dropdown.
 If the dropdown source is an **Entity**, then **Reference** is the property from the source entity that acts as the source for the option group.
 If the dropdown source is a **Map**, then **Reference** is a pair of **Value** and **Label**.
 All dropdown options that have the same **Value** will be grouped under the label **Label**.
 2. If the dropdown source is **Map**, grouping can be done using the **Group** column, which can be filled directly in the map.

-#### Selection:

-Indicates whether the select element will allow single or multiple selections.

 #### Additional Output: